CNAG-Biomedical-Informatics/convert-pheno/docs/implementation.md

 ## Software architecture

 The [core module](https://metacpan.org/pod/Convert::Pheno) is divided into several components.
 Within the package `Convert::Pheno`, the class initialization is conducted and it utilizes the `Moo` module alongside `Types::Standard` for data validation.
 Then, method chosen by the user (e.g., `pxf2bff`) is executed, and the data is forwarded to independent modules, [each designed for a specific input format](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/tree/main/lib/Convert/Pheno).

+Initially, our aspiration was to employ configuration files, rather than hardcoded solutions, to guide the mapping process.
+However, given the intricate nested nature of the data structures, we soon realized this approach wasn't viable.
+Consequently, we opted for hardcoded mappings.
+It's worth noting, though, that conversions for [REDCap](redcap.md) and [CDISC-ODM](cdisc-odm.md) still need a configuration file.

 !!!
 Question "Why Perl?"
     The choice of Perl as a language is attributed to its inherent **speed in text processing** and its use of **sigils to distinguish data types** within intricate data structures, which facilitate the conversion process.